zapolnov/superplex3d_prototype/README.md

         libxinerama-dev \
         libxxf86vm-dev

-I have also provided OSX Yosemite binary in the `bin` directory for your convenience.
+I have also provided Win32 and OSX Yosemite binaries in the `bin` directory for your convenience.

 Engine